Escobita/selenium/selenium-core/selenium-website/src/main/rst/01_introducing_selenium.rst

 Selenium-Grid
 ~~~~~~~~~~~~~~

-Selenium-Grid allows the Selenium-RC solution to scale for large test suites or test suites that must be run in multiple environments.
-With Selenium-Grid multiple instances of Selenium-RC are running on various operating system and browser configurations, each of these when launching register with a hub.
-When tests are sent to the hub they are then redirected to an available Selenium-RC, which will launch the browser and run the test.
-This allows for running tests in parallel, with the entire test suite theoretically taking only as long to run as the longest individual test.
+Selenium-Grid allows the Selenium-RC solution to scale for large test suites
+or test suites that must be run in multiple environments.
+With Selenium-Grid
+multiple instances of Selenium-RC are running on various operating system and
+browser configurations, each of these when launching register with a hub.
+When tests are sent to the hub they are then redirected to an available
+Selenium-RC, which will launch the browser and run the test.
+This allows for
+running tests in parallel, with the entire test suite theoretically taking
+only as long to run as the longest individual test.

 Supported Browsers
 ------------------

-..
-Tarun: Version 1.0 Beta 2 of Selenium list following supported browsers if
-   wrong browser string is provided while creating object for Default Selenium.
-   I hope these are the supported browsers :-)

-..
-Santi: I'm not sure if giving the string used for selenium instantiation is
-   helpful in this content, let's remember that we are in the selenium
-   introduction and probably no one reading this will understand what
-   \*piiexplore or *chrome mean...

 =============  ==================================================  ===========================  =====================
 **Browser**    **Selenium-IDE**                                    **Selenium-RC**              **Operating Systems**